nickeubank/practicaldatascience_book/docs/_sources/notebooks/PDS_not_yet_in_coursera/99_advice/ergonomics_and_adaptive_tech.md

 ### A Good Chair

 A good chair can also be a really impactful intervention (depending on what you're starting with).
-Gaming chairs, for example, are often less expensive than similar quality office chairs that are priced for corporate buyers, are highly adjustable, and have high backs with good support.
 [Lots of youtube videos on these](https://www.youtube.com/watch?v=WQEkEfQs5vs), though it's always better if you can try a chair before buying.

 ### Don't Zone Out